ClinicInThePark/docs/010-summer-plan-draft.md

 + Staff can input information into the database through the website.
 + Patients can access database through website to look over medical information from Clinic in the Park check-ups
-+ Patients can input their own medical information through the website and into the database

 ###### Miscellaneous
 + If a user presses the "recover password" button, it will lead the user to a page asking for the user ID and the answer for a previously picked security question.